FINITE FOODIE

 1. Preheat oven to 350°F. Spray or rub oil onto a baking sheet, unless it’s non-stick.

-2. Scoop out 1 heaping tablespoon per cookie and roll into a ball (about 1-1/2 inch in diameter).
-Place on the baking sheet, and flatten slightly with the palm of your hand.
+3. For drop cookies, scoop out 1 heaping tablespoon per cookie and drop onto cookie sheet.
+For rolled cookies, roll each heaping tablespoon into a ball (about 1-1/2 inch in diameter), place on the baking sheet, and flatten slightly with the palm of your hand.

 Recipe Notes